-Revellers injured and man arrested on suspicion of attempted murder after car driven into Gravesend nightclub
+At least 13 injured and man arrested on suspicion of attempted murder after car driven into Gravesend nightclub

 -

-Revellers injured and man arrested on suspicion of attempted murder after car driven into Gravesend nightclub
+At least 13 injured and man arrested on suspicion of attempted murder after car driven into Gravesend nightclub

-A number of people have been injured and a man has been arrested on suspicion of attempted murder after a car was driven into a nightclub in Gravesend.
+At least 13 people have been injured and a man has been arrested on suspicion of attempted murder after a car was driven into a nightclub in Gravesend.

-Kent Police said they believe the driver had been asked to leave the club following an altercation.
+Kent Police said they believe the 21-year-old driver had been asked to leave the club following an altercation on Saturday night.

-Witnesses described "a complete mess of panic and chaos" in the wake of the incident shortly before midnight on Saturday.
+In a statement they added: "At least 13 people were injured but officers believe several others may have left the scene and are working to establish how many further victims there may be.

+"Several of those hurt suffered broken bones but none of their injuries are described as life-threatening or life-changing."

 Video posted on social media showed a large car, headlights still shining, on a dancefloor inside a marquee at the Blake's nightclub.